 The Chief Executive's Office is the administrative headquarters for the Department of Home Affairs and coordinates the operational divisions – the Isle of Man Constabulary, the Fire and Rescue Service, the Prison and Probation Service, Island radio communications including the Emergency Services Joint Control Room and Emergency Planning, including the Civil Defence Unit.

-Chief Executive Mark Kelly heads a team of 11 staff and is responsible for a budget of around £30 million.
+Dan Davies is the Chief Executive Officer and is responsible for a budget of around £30 million.
 They can be contacted at:

 The main aim of the Department is to ensure community safety and officers in the Chief Executive's Office work towards this by drafting new legislation, undertaking research and consulting Isle of Man residents on the many aspects of the Department’s remit that affect the community.

 The Department is also responsible for the administration and chairing of the Isle of Man Licensing Forum which is responsible for continually assessing the legislation under which the industry, the Licensing Court and the police operate, and any associated problems.
 The aim is to ensure the industry has a suitable environment in which to operate whilst providing that the regulation of the industry by the police and the issuing of licences by the courts are effective.